 If your first language is not English, the practice can make arrangements for you to have telephone access to an interpreter during a consultation.

 We offer the benefits of a well-equipped treatment room, much of the equipment having been generously donated by our patients.
 If you wish to contribute to our equipment fund please contact our practice manager.
 The treatment room is open from Monday to Friday.
 Our practice nurses undertake duties such as injections, vaccinations, dressings, smears, removal of stitches and ear syringing.
 There is a daily transport of pathological specimens to the hospital laboratories; therefore all specimens must be received by 11.00am to link with the specimen transport.
 Please note we cannot accept any samples after 1.00pm on a Friday.
-Appointments can be booked up to six weeks in advance at the treatment room reception between 9.00am and 1.00pm and at the main reception from 2.00 to 6.30pm.
+Appointments can be booked up to four weeks in advance.

 Our practice nurses play an important role in the management of diseases such as asthma, diabetes, heart disease, and they organise clinics to support our patients.